 Given its ease of use and impressive output, it’s easy to get blown-away.
 It is, however, important to be mindful of the potential risks and pitfalls of using such tools.

-As the technology is still relatively new, we haven’t yet seen the full extent of its potential problems and the guardrails aren’t quite there yet since law and regulation are still playing catch-up with the technology which is moving at lightning speed.
+As the technology is still relatively new, we haven’t yet seen the full extent of its potential problems and the guardrails aren’t quite there since law and regulation are still playing catch-up with the technology that is moving at lightning speed.

 A good starting point is to provide guidance to employees on use of generative AI with an AI policy, and here are a number of useful points for inclusion in such a policy:

 Explain the company’s approach to AI and the extent to which the company has decided in use it in the business.
 Providing context to your teams will help.

 Outline the principles that users should observe when using AI, the key ones being:

 - Compliance with legal and regulatory requirements

 State how employees may use generative AI, for example:

 - Asking users to first consider the nature of the data fed into the tool, to determine if it is too sensitive to share and whether such data should be anonymised